Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 33:56 “Lo!
 Allah and His angels pray upon the prophet.
 Oh yea who believe, pray on him and salute him with peace.”

 “While the perfect and beautiful physical person of the Holy Prophet ﷺ is without doubt in Madinah, his Nur is hâdir wa nâzir, present and witnessing, at all places at all times – omnipresent everywhere.
 This Nur is referred to as energy in science.
-The entire creation is like the screen of a cinema, everything we behold in its complete entirety with all its sounds and abilities is simply not actually real but is only the projection of a single source of light, the movie projector onto the screen” – Sayyid Ahmed Amiruddin
+The entire creation is like the movie screen in a cinema, everything we behold in its complete entirety with all its sounds and abilities is simply not actually real but is only the carefully scripted projection from a single source of light, the movie projector, onto the screen (of space and time)” – Sayyid Ahmed Amiruddin

 “Al-Qadi ‘Iyad cited from ‘Amr ibn Dinar al-Athram (d.
 126) the explanation of the verse 24:61 “when you enter houses salute one another”: “If there is no-one in the house then say: ‘as-salâmu ‘alâ al-Nabiyyi wa rahmatullâhi wa barakâtuh.’
 Al-Qari said in his commentary on al-Shifa’: “Meaning, because his (the Holy Prophet’s) soul, sall-Allahu `alayhi wa sallam, is present in the house of the Muslims (ay li’anna rûhahu ‘alayhi al-salâmu hâdirun fî buyûti al-muslimîn).”
 [Al-Qadi ‘Iyad in al-Shifa: “Concerning the places where it is desirable to invoke blessings and peace upon him”]